mab253/unlock-nyc-web/home-slides/slide9.md

 ---
 # "'YOU NEED A NEGATIVE COVID TEST TO SEE THIS APARTMENT', HE SAID."

-Brokers are always coming up with new tactics to discriminate.
-Asking for a negative COVID-19 test is just another excuse to turn you down - **and it's illegal.** Your private health information is none of their business!
+During your housing search, you’re protected from harassment or discrimination based on your COVID-19 status.
+That means a landlord can’t force you to take a COVID-19 diagnostic test. **You can report that!**

-Has a broker recently used COVID-19 to deny you access to an apartment? **Scroll down to report** the incident!
+Has a broker recently used COVID-19 to deny you an apartment? **You can report** the incident!